Sex/Life Co-Stars Sarah Shahi and Adam Demos Are Dating IRL: Inside Their Romance - E! Online

 "I said, 'Well, that's a tall drink of water,'" Shahi recalled to People.
 "When I first met Adam, I was really blown away with him.
 We met in the makeup trailer and we just got on instantly.
 We had the exact same taste in music.
 We had the same taste in whiskey and tequilas, and I was really blown away by him just as a person and all I knew was that I wanted more."

-That attraction grew as they began to work together.
+That attraction grew as they continued to work together.
 "And then I got an opportunity to act with him, and I will say, sitting across the other side of the camera with him was just a privilege," she continued.
 "You're only as good as your scene partner.
 He's amazing in the show."

-Ever since then, the two have continued to document their love on social media.
+The two have documented their love on social media.
 From posting pictures of their New Year's Eve and Valentine's Day celebrations to sharing snapshots of themselves going to apple orchards and out to dinner, the duo has given glimpses into their relationship.

 "Not exactly sure how two people on opposite sides of the world could have more in common, were meant to meet, were meant to be together," Shahi wrote on Instagram for Demos' birthday in May.
 "But I do know I met my soulmate.
 I do know I found my forever.
 I do know I've never loved deeper, harder, more ferociously.
 I do know I'm overly grateful for him.
 I do know I've loved him for a thousand lifetimes before and will love him for a thousand lifetimes more."